All Products

 References

-API operation for switching the garbage collector for a cluster: UpdateAdvancedSetting
+API reference for switching garbage collectors: UpdateAdvancedSetting